spyflying/CMPC-Refseg/README.md

 ## Interpretation of CMPC.

 * (a) Input referring expression and image.

-* (b) The model first perceives all the entities described in the expression based on entity words and attribute words, e.g., “man” and “white frisbee”(orange masks and blue outline).
+* (b) The model first perceives all the entities described in the expression based on entity words and attribute words, e.g., “man” and “white frisbee” (orange masks and blue outline).

-* (c) After finding out all the candi-date entities that may match with input expression, relational word 087 “holding” can be further exploited to highlight the entity involved with the relationship (green arrow) and suppress the others which are not involved.
+* (c) After finding out all the candidate entities that may match with input expression, relational word “holding” can be further exploited to highlight the entity involved with the relationship (green arrow) and suppress the others which are not involved.

 * (d) Benefiting from the relation-aware reasoning process, the referred entity is found as the final prediction (purple mask).
 ![interpretation](motivation.png)